Seeta Aur Geeta (TV series): Plot

-Set in backdrop of Mumbai, Seeta and Geeta are daughters of rich parents who get separated as children.
-The family maid runs off with Geeta.
+Set against the backdrop of Mumbai, Seeta and Geeta are daughters of rich parents who were separated as children.
+The family's maid had run off with Geeta.
 She grows in the middle class as the maid's daughter and becomes a bully.
 Seeta grows in the loving care of her parents and becomes an introvert.
 When her parents die in an accident, evil relatives take over her family fortune and treat her like maid.

 Chaos ensues when Seeta and Geeta come face to face.
 They decide to exchange places.
 Geeta takes revenge from evil relatives posing as Seeta and Seeta lives simple life in the streets while falling in love with Seeta's thug friend Raka.